read-0nly/PSRepo/Utility/Readme.md

 ### LogCollector ##
 Set the current scenario to the scenario in question, then send as-is to be run on affected device - collects relevant logs for scenario, all in folder on desktop.
 Easier that asking them to export the logs themselves.

+### Mounter ###
+Make a powershell shortcut to it, drop vhd file on the shortcut. it either attaches or detaches (mounts/unmounts) the vhd file depending on the current state.
+So drop to mount, and once you're done, drop again to unmount.

+Example Shortcut: C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -file "c:\VHD\mounter.ps1"
+#### Windows 7 compatible since it doesn't use the mount cmdlets ####

 ### InterTransmission ##
 Transmits text (or a text file) to a window using SendKeys